GoDev87/native-mac-rpgm/README.md

 ## Troubleshooting

-### The directory does not look like an RPG Maker MV deployment
+### The directory does not look like an RPG Maker deployment

-Pass the deployment directory itself, not its `www` subdirectory.
-The expected file is `<deployment directory>/www/index.html`.
+For a standard deployment, pass the directory containing `www/index.html`, not the `www` directory itself.
+For a flat deployment, pass the directory containing `index.html`, `js/`, and `data/`.

+### The engine cannot be identified

+The deployment must contain `js/rpg_managers.js` for MV or `js/rmmz_managers.js` for MZ, relative to its web root.

 ### The output already exists